ben-girardet/pray-project/PROGRESS.md

 - [x] Test Jelastic deployment
 - [x] Send code by SMS for registration
-- [ ] Script to start node automatically in NodeJS container
+- [x] Script to start node automatically in NodeJS container
 - [x] Import data in production

+## 25.12.2020 - Use Page Visibility API
+- [x] Check login state when back to foreground
+- [x] Try to fetch topics again when back to foreground
+- [x] Improve webpack config for better caching and PWA update

 ## Next

+- [ ] Add a "viewedBy" property to topic, messages and prayers model so we can add personalised notifications based on who viewed what
 - [ ] Ensure the screen looks amazing even without content (after first registration)
 - [ ] Work on apollo cache, basically use it more and remove cached elements on edit.
 Must also set some expire so we make sure we give the data a chance to be updated
 - [ ] Work on the TODO's